 The Initial Coverage Election Period (ICEP) is a one-time event that defines the opportunity to enroll in the Medicare Advantage plan.
-It is defined quite clearly; as long as you enroll in both Medicare Part A and Part B at the same time.
+It is described quite clearly; as long as you register in both Medicare Part A and Part B at the same time.
 But what if you plan to delay Part B enrollment?
 Then the time frame for ICEP is not as simple.
 Read below.

 Initial Enrollment Period (IEP)

 IEP is a 7-month period that begins 3 months before you turn 65 or 3 months before your 25th month of disability.
 It is used to enroll in Medicare Parts A, B, and D, and includes the 3 months before, the month of, and the 3 months after the triggering event, such as turning 65.